Employee workload stress

 • A tool to support employee success.
 A process that engages employee and employer to develop solutions that support productivity and well-being.
 Supporting Employee Success is for any employee, including those needing accommodation.

 • Communicating with emotional employees.
-These strategies can help you have supportive conversations with employees and avoid triggering negative reactions.
+These strategies can help you have supportive conversations with employees and avoid causing negative reactions.

 • Helping employees to manage change.
 Any organizational change may have an unsettling impact on employees.
-You can help through thoughtful planning, effective communication, and engaging employees in exploring how changes can be handled in a psychologically safe way.
+You can help through planning, communicating, and engaging with employees in exploring how changes can be handled in a psychologically safe way.

 • Performance management.
-These strategies for supporting performance in a psychologically safe way, even when mental health is an issue, focus on solutions that also support employee well-being and help reduce unnecessary work stress.
+These strategies focus on solutions that also support employee well-being and help reduce unnecessary work stress, even when mental health is an issue.

 • Supportive task improvement.
 These resources can help you support an employee to improve their performance and productivity related to a specific task by working through potential barriers and building a plan for success.